 Deferred taxes result from net operating loss carryforwards because of unrelated activity of FMAAR.
-Management has determined that no valuation allowance related to the deferred income tax asset is necessary at December 31, 2023 and 2022.
+Management has determined the deferred tax asset to be immaterial to the consolidated financial statements and thus that no valuation allowance is necessary at December 31, 2024 and 2023.